fverna/GameDev/Unity/README.md

-This Folder for Unity projects.
+This directory for Unity projects.